questaware/microemacs/src/emacs.md

  MDMAGIC  0x0400    /* regular expresions in search */
  MDCRYPT  0x0800    /* encrytion mode active  */
  MDASAVE  0x1000    /* auto-save mode   */

- BSRCH    0x4000          /* reserved */
+ MDSRCHC  0x2000    /* search comments also */
- MDDIR    0x8000    /* this file is a directory */
+ MDDIR    0x4000		/* this file is a directory	*/

- The mode flags:
- MDSTT    0x0010
- MDWRAP   0x0010    /* word wrap      */
- MDCMOD   0x0020    /* Obsolete     */
- MDMS     0x0040    /* File to have CRLF    */
- MDEXACT  0x0080    /* Exact matching for searches  */
- MDVIEW   0x0100    /* read-only buffer   */
- MDOVER   0x0200    /* overwrite mode   */
- MDMAGIC  0x0400    /* regular expresions in search */
- MDCRYPT  0x0800    /* encrytion mode active  */
+ BFACTIVE 0x8000		/* this buffer is active (read in) */
- MDASAVE  0x1000    /* auto-save mode   */

  The System variables:
  --------------------